This Startup Is Throwing A Massive Party To Challenge Uber

 Splash, a startup that makes event planning insanely easy, is throwing an enormous party in New York City to help it win an NYC Economic Development Corporation-sponsored contest.

-The Take The Helm competition aims to bring startups to Lower Manhattan and 300 companies applied.
+The Take The Helm competition aims to bring startups to Lower Manhatten and 300 companies applied.
 Only 20 finalists remain, including Uber, WeWork, Loverly, and, of course, Splash.

 Four winners will receive $US250,000, with the caveat that the company must also sign a lease somewhere in Lower Manhattan.